 - Proof of any compensation benefits you previously received

-Rabin & Associates have decades’ worth of experience working alongside government agencies and medical professionals.
+Jeffrey A. Rabin & Associates has decades’ worth of experience working alongside government agencies and medical professionals.
 We can help you access the records you need to build a solid application.